 The nominee is responsible for all insurance activities of the agency or firm as per Council Rule 7(6).
-This includes making sure all insurance activities of the agency or firm are appropriately supervised; there are sufficient procedures to facilitate compliance with Council requirements; and the public’s interest is properly served.
+This includes making sure all insurance activities of the agency or firm are appropriately supervised; there are sufficient procedures to facilitate compliance with Insurance Council's requirements; and the public’s interest is properly served.
 This includes ensuring:

 A licensed level 3 general insurance agent must actively supervise all the insurance activities of every general insurance salesperson and agent authorized to represent the agency.

-Council acknowledges the demands and challenges nominees can face and that it may not always be possible to foresee or prevent non-compliant insurance activities.
-However, as nominees are ultimately responsible for the insurance activities of the agency or firm, if Council becomes aware of activity that is contrary to the Financial Institutions Act, it will be up to the nominee to demonstrate that sufficient procedures and oversight were, and are, in place.
+The Insurance Council acknowledges the demands and challenges nominees can face and that it may not always be possible to foresee or prevent non-compliant insurance activities.
+However, as nominees are ultimately responsible for the insurance activities of the agency or firm, if the Insurance Council becomes aware of activity that is contrary to the Financial Institutions Act, it will be up to the nominee to demonstrate that sufficient procedures and oversight were, and are, in place.